ibm-cloud-docs/vpc/vpn-configure-acls-security-groups.md

 |--------------|------|------|------|------|------------------|
 | Inbound | All | On-premises, private CIDR | N/A | VPC CIDR | N/A
 | Outbound | All | VPC CIDR | N/A | On-premises, private CIDR | N/A
 {: caption="Table 2.
-Inbound and outbound rules on VPC subnets" caption-side="top"}
+Inbound and outbound rules on VPC subnets" caption-side="bottom"}

 [^IP]:Set the source IP to the peer gateway public IP address.
 This allows traffic from the VPC and the on-premises subnets.